-Testicular torsion repair is surgery to untangle a spermatic cord.
-The spermatic cord is the collection of blood vessels in the scrotum leading to the testicles.
-If it twists or turns, testicular torsion develops.
-This torsion (pulling and twisting) blocks blood flow to the testicle.
+Testicular torsion repair is surgery to untangle or untwist a spermatic cord.
+The spermatic cord is the collection of blood vessels in the scrotum that lead to the testicles.
+Testicular torsion develops when the cord twists.
+This pulling and twisting blocks blood flow to the testicle.

-Most patients receive general anesthesia for testicular torsion repair surgery.
+Most people will get general anesthesia for testicular torsion repair surgery.
 This will make you asleep and pain-free.

 Why the Procedure Is Performed

 Testicular torsion is an emergency.
-Surgery is usually needed right away to relieve the sudden severe pain and swelling and to prevent the loss of the testicle.
-For the best results, it should be performed within 6 hours after symptoms begin.
+In most cases, surgery is needed right away to relieve pain and swelling and to prevent the loss of the testicle.
+For the best results, surgery should be done within 4 hours after symptoms begin.
 By 12 hours, a testicle may become damaged so badly that it has to be removed.

 Risks of this surgery are: